+First of all, it is becoming harder for people to trust each other.
 They don’t feel connected with others, even their friends and their classmates.
 They don’t communicate deeply or trust each other.
 This is true even between colleagues.
 They interact during working hours, but they don’t have deep conversations in their personal, private lives.

 There is a lot of pressure on people in the situation in China.
 The work environment is such that people’s workloads are getting heavier and heavier, and they feel like all of their energy should be put into work or making money.
 So they feel very frustrated.
 If they have extra time, they will most likely want to do leisure things, or they want to play on their phones or do karaoke or eat great food in order to numb their feelings.
 They don’t want to talk about serious things.
 This is a big hindrance that everyone is facing.
 If you are talking about serious things, they think you are strange and they don’t want to feel pressure.
 They don’t want to face their spiritual situations.